 Ointments/drops containing steroids should not be used unless prescribed by an ophthalmologist.

-Occasionally if posterior blepharitis cannot be controlled with local treatment as described above it is worth considering a 6-12 weeks course of oral doxycycline (typically 100mg taken orally once daily) as this can reduce the inflammation associated with blepharitis.
+Occasionally if posterior blepharitis cannot be controlled with local treatment as described above it is worth considering a 6-12 weeks course of oral doxycycline (typically 100mg taken orally once daily) or a shorter course of Clarithromycin as this can reduce the inflammation associated with blepharitis.
 N.B.
 This cannot be used during pregnancy.

 Is that all I have to do?